JujuAdams/Scribble/latest/features.md

 Setting up a typewriter effect is simple - Precache the string you're using with a single call to [`scribble()`](scribble-methods), then create a typist with [`scribble_typist()`](typist-methods).
 Call [`.in()`](typist-methods?id=inspeed-smoothness) on the typist.
 Now when you call [`scribble_draw()`](scribble-methods?id=drawx-y) you can specify the typist and you'll see the text slowly revealling itself.

-Sometimes you'll want to execute code, such as triggering a screenshake or changing a character's portrait, in the middle of revealing text. [`scribble_typewriter_add_event()`](misc-functions?id=scribble_typewriter_add_eventname-function) lets you define your own custom event which you can insert anywhere in a string.
+Sometimes you'll want to execute code, such as triggering a screenshake or changing a character's portrait, in the middle of revealing text. [`scribble_typist_add_event()`](misc-functions?id=scribble_typists_add_eventname-function) lets you define your own custom event which you can insert anywhere in a string.
 When Scribble reaches that point as it reveals text, it'll execute the function.
 This is an extremely powerful feature!

 ## High Performance Caching